tgm-team/tgm/docs/tutorials/hook_tutorial.md

 @RecipeRegistry.register(RECIPE_TGB_LINK_PRED)
 ```

-In the experiments script, all we need to do to set up `HookManager` for `TGB` linkproppred is as follows:
+Therefore, all we need to do to set up `HookManager` for `TGB` linkproppred is:

 ```python
 hm = RecipeRegistry.build(